 Noah Smith asks: Do government deficits equal private surpluses?
 The answer is actually rather simple.
 When the government runs a deficit (spends more than it taxes) they sell a T-bond to Peter who supplies his bank deposits to the government who then spends those bank deposits into Paul’s account.
 The deposits get redistributed and the T-bond is a new financial asset for the non-government sector.
 That T-bond is technically a liability of the US Treasury so the US Treasury’s new liability is the owner’s asset (the Treasury has a new liability and Paul owns the T-bond which is an asset).
 Said differently, the government’s deficit results in surplus for the non-government (some of this surplus could be held by the foreign sector or even the Fed so we really shouldn’t say “government deficits equal private surpluses” or the accounting nerds will have our necks!).
 This is a net financial asset (NFA) because there is no private sector corresponding liability.
+Of course, we should note that the income to service government debts and the instruments that make government debt sustainable come from the private sector so, in a sense, the private sector is liable for public debt.
+And in the aggregate public debt is an asset with a corresponding liability so at the aggregate level government assets have corresponding liabilities.

 That’s all pretty obvious.
 What’s more confusing is the way some people use all of this to describe how the monetary system works.
 For instance, the sectoral balances equation can be broken down from the GDP equation where: